an-erd/ble_beacon/README.md

 **ble_beacon** is a software for the Nordic Semiconductor SOC NRF52832 and similar.
 It reads sensor data (in our case temperature, humidity and acceleration data) and sends it using Bluetooth Low Energy advertisement packages.
 Getting a history of data points is available when establishing a BLE connection to the device.

 The code is power optimized.
-As of today, the average power consumption during unconnectable undirected advertising is 14.4 uA, and with connectable undirected advertising ~19 uA.
+As of today, the average power consumption during unconnectable undirected advertising is 14.4 &#181;A, and with connectable undirected advertising ~17.4 &#181;A(see below for more detailed figures).

 ### Advertising